Chapter 10 Testing

 10.1 Introduction

-FIMS will use GoogleTest to build a C++ unit testing framework and R testthat to build an R testing framework.
-FIMS will use Google Benchmark to measure the real time and CPU time used for running the produced binaries.
+FIMS uses GoogleTest to build a C++ unit testing framework and {testthat} to build an R testing framework.
+FIMS uses Google Benchmark to measure the real time and CPU time used for running the produced binaries.
+All required software for testing can be installed using the instructions in the Software to install section.

 10.2 C++ unit testing and benchmarking